 Implores the passing tribute of a sigh.

-[Their memorials may not be fancy, but they can cause us to pause.]
+[Their memorials may not be fancy, but they should cause us to pause.]

 Their name, their years, spelt by th’ unletter’d muse,